aristosgi/ASE_LabAssignments/README.md

 [![Build Status](https://app.travis-ci.com/aristosgi/lab_assignments.svg?token=MuRSqKwayNEsF35Wnjhn&branch=development)](https://app.travis-ci.com/aristosgi/lab_assignments)

-A repository to deliver the lab assignments of the Applied Software Engineering course.
+A collection of lab assignments for the Applied Software Engineering course that are provided in this repository.

 ## <a name="table-of-contents"></a>Table of contents
 * [seip2022_practical_assignments](#parent)